Joanne Cardsley: Manipulating the Lovedays

 In October 2015, producer Kirkwood revealed that he was keen for the Lovedays to have a strong marriage.
 But believed they should have made mistakes and the introduction of Joanne would help to explore Louis' past.
 Sophie Dainty from Digital Spy reported that Joanne would arrive in Hollyoaks village and blackmail Louis.
 The story begins as Louis received a letter warning him that his past will be exposed.
 He then receives a photograph which prompts him to meet up with his blackmailer who is revealed to be Joanne.
 She explains that her ex-husband has left her in debt and she needs £5000 from Louis or she will expose their affair.
 He gives her £200 which angers Joanne and she threatens to visit Simone.
 Louis is nervous about Joanne's presence in the village and starts to argue with Simone.
 Joanne informs Louis she will leave and asks her to join him for a drink to say goodbye.
 This makes Joanne believe that there are still feelings between them and she decides to stay.
 Writers then played the character thinking of schemes to make Louis resume their former affair.
 Louis tries to forget about Joanne's blackmail but she sends him a card which he hides from Simone.
 Joanne then sneaks into the Lovedays home and dresses provocatively to seduce Louis.
 When Louis returns home he is shocked and angered by Joanne's behaviour.

 Leskovac told Laura Heffernan from Inside Soap that she expected fans of Louis and Simone to be unhappy with Joanne's meddling.
 But she thought it made Joanne an interesting character to portray.
 Joanne visits Simone and offers her a job at her law firm.
 This leaves Louis worried that Joanne will reveal the truth and he tries to persuade Simone not to accept the job.
-Joanne then decides to try and seduce Louis once again.
+Joanne then decides to try to seduce Louis once again.
 Leskovac believed that her character was not crazy but rather "just truly, madly, deeply in love with Louis".
 She explained that Joanne is fixated on the chemistry the pair used to have.
 Her actions are not full of malice but she has "tunnel vision" where Louis is concerned.
 Louis sternly rejects her latest advances which hurts Joanne's feelings.
 The actress said that her character is desperate to remind Louis of what they used to have.
 But the problem is that she is holding onto something that happened years before and perceiving their affair to be more than it was.
 She then causes more trouble by visiting Simone and making Louis believe she is about to reveal the truth and then doing the opposite.
 Leskovac concluded that her character is "on a mission to win Louis back at any cost."